Chamber

 32 Lake Shore Rd, Grosse Pointe Farms, MI 48236

-The Detroit Symphony Orchestra & The American Romanian Festival, celebrating its 20th-anniversary season, present an evening of works centered around the subject of death.
-The first work on the program, Rota II by Romanian composer Cornelia Tăutu, is a duet for violin and violoncello that opens slowly and austerely and evokes the contemplative nature of a long-forgotten ancestral melody.
-George Crumb’s reaction to the horrors of the Vietnam War is expressed through his threnody Black Angels.
+The Detroit Symphony Orchestra and the American Romanian Festival, celebrating its 20th anniversary, present an evening of works centered around the theme of death.
+The first piece on the program, Rota II by Romanian composer Cornelia Tăutu, is a duet for violin and cello that opens slowly and austerely, evoking the contemplative nature of a long-forgotten ancestral melody.

 Program